silazare/gcp-learning/terraform/README.md

 terraform destroy
 ```

-## Default SSH rule import from GCP and addition
+## Appendix A: Default SSH rule import from GCP and addition

-- Default SSH firewall rule should be added into main.tf and apply command should return error
+- Default SSH firewall rule could be added into main.tf because apply command may return error

 - Import your current firewall state from GCP:
 ```sh